 Does your shop reflect your personal style?

 Yes, and no. It does in the sense that it comes from my heart and some things, like the NYC photography, reflect my contemporary style.
 Some things in the shop reflect the style of potential buyers.
 I think overall, as a collection of work, my shop does reflect my personal style.
 It is contemporary, but casual.
+Where do you draw inspiration from for your products?

 Everywhere.
 I get it from books, from browsing the Internet, or from other people.
 The idea for the clothespins came when I was clipping chips closed with standard wooden clothespins and thought--couldn't these be cuter?
 Turns out, with some craft paper, glue, and gems, they could.
 For other things, people have offered up ideas as well as inspired me just by saying certain things.
 I am also a writer, so I am used to getting inspired by things as simple as the word "grapefruit."
+Is there a piece in your shop that was hard for you to part with?

 I had a set of hand-drawn Around the World cards.
 Six cards from six different areas of the world.
 Each of them was hand-sketched and though I didn't spend hours on them, the simple fact that I spent time deciding which landmark to sketch and which angle to sketch it from, and which props to use for photos, gave me an extreme attachment to them.
 It was an exciting experience creating them.
 I hope to have many more!